xiam/luminos/README.md

 > LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
 > OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION
 > WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The [Hyde theme](https://github.com/poole/hyde) was created by [Mark Otto](http://jekyllrb.com/) for [Jekyll](http://jekyllrb.com/) and released under the MIT License.

+> Copyright (c) 2013 Mark Otto.
+>
+> Permission is hereby granted, free of charge, to any person obtaining a copy of
+> this software and associated documentation files (the "Software"), to deal in
+> the Software without restriction, including without limitation the rights to
+> use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies
+> of the Software, and to permit persons to whom the Software is furnished to do
+> so, subject to the following conditions:
+>
+> The above copyright notice and this permission notice shall be included in all
+> copies or substantial portions of the Software.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> SOFTWARE.

 [1]: http://werc.cat-v.org
 [2]: http://golang.org